‘Counting On’ Meets ‘Fixer Upper’: Duggar Daughters Support Chip And Joanna Gaines’ Businesses In Waco

 The Duggars aren’t the only conservative Christian family to face their fair share of criticism from viewers who don’t agree with their lifestyle.
 There are rumors that HGTV may be canceling the popular Fixer Upper due to outrage over Chip and Joanna Gaines’ homophobic views.

 It was revealed in December 2016 that Chip and Joanna Gaines attend the Antioch Community Church in Waco.
-This is the same church where their pastor Jimmy Seibert preaches against same-sex marriage and supports conversion therapy according to the Huffington Post.
+This is the same church where their pastor Jimmy Seibert preaches against same-sex marriage and supports conversion therapy, according to the Huffington Post.

 Naturally, those who love Fixer Upper and support Chip and Joanna Gaines called the uproar over their conservative Christian beliefs an anti-Christian witch hunt.
-However, even HGTV felt the need to make a statement to separate themselves from the newly controversial reality TV couple, stating that they do not discrimination in their programming.
+However, even HGTV felt the need to make a statement to separate themselves from the newly controversial reality TV couple, stating that they do not discriminate in their programming.
 Their statement said, “We don’t discriminate against members of the LGBT community in any of our shows.
 HGTV is proud to have a crystal clear, consistent record of including people from all walks of life in its series.”

 With the Duggars under constant fire for the misdeeds of Josh Duggar as well as another revelation about the reality TV fakery that has been going on, it has been suggested that the Duggar daughters’ visit to the Fixer Upper family businesses might be a publicity stunt.
 There have been strong rumors that Fixer Upper might be on the chopping block at HGTV, leaving reality television with one less conservative Christian family on the air.